excoinexchange/exbot_ruby/README.md

 # Exbot Ruby

-An example Ruby bot that listens on the Excoin Faye channel and fills any new order it sees.
+An example Ruby bot that listens on the Excoin bayeux channel and fills any new order it sees.

 ## Setup